abajwa-hw/security-workshops/Setup-ranger-22.md

 #####  Setup Hive to go over Knox

-- In Ambari, under Hive > Configs > set the below and restart Hive component
+- In Ambari, under Hive > Configs > set the below and restart Hive component.
+Note that in this mode you will not be able to run queries through Hue
 ```
 hive.server2.transport.mode = http
 ```